 In the world of hazardous waste, there are many ways to haul and store your waste.
 Some of the equipment used to accomplish this includes above- and below-ground storage tanks, tanker trucks, and more.
 The storage capacity of these pieces of equipment can vary, for example, storage tank volumes can range from 2,000 gallons to well over 30,000 gallons.
 Tanks like these can regularly be seen throughout local highways, containing hazardous and non-hazardous materials.
-However, regardless of their contents, most equipments used to haul and store waste must be decontaminated if it is to be continuously used.
+However, regardless of their contents, tank decontamination becomes necessary when it is continuously used to store waste.

 A common example of equipment that requires routine cleaning is a tanker truck.
 Tankers can carry liquids, such as water, acids, peroxides, and solvents, to name a few.
 Even if the contents of the tanker are not particularly aggressive, prolonged contact with the tank surface could ultimately damage the tanker.
 This makes it understandable as to why tankers must be regularly “washed out.”
 When it comes to hazardous and non-hazardous substances, preventing residuals from staying in the tank and potentially mixing with the next waste stream being transported is extremely important.
 Generally, these types of washouts are done using pressure washers at a treatment or disposal facility in a matter of minutes.
 By performing a washout, the tanker is ready to perform its next job.